inixioamillano/marte-markov-telegram-bot/README.md

 Configure the environment variables in the .env file.
 You'll need a Telegram API key.
 You can easily generate it with the Telegram BotFather bot ([@bot](https://telegram.me/bot)).

-After correctly configuring the eoken, the database URL and the encryption key, you can run the bot
+After correctly configuring the token, the database URL and the encryption key, you can run the bot

 ```sh
 npm install # Just the first time